-What is a Cheek Implant?
+What is a Cheek Implant for Men in NYC?

-Cheek implant surgery is often performed to accentuate the cheekbones and improve the appearance of a “flattened” face.
+Cheek implant for men in NYC surgery is often performed to accentuate the cheekbones and improve the appearance of a “flattened” face.
 There are 3 types of cheek implants which include malar, sub-malar, or both.
 These implants are placed directly onto the bone, giving the cheek a greater volume and projection.
 A cheek implant also tightens skin, resulting in a more sculpted, youthful look.
 Dr. Steinbrech performs cheek implant surgery at his fully-accredited NYC surgical center alone or in conjunction with other procedures such as chin implant surgery to achieve more desirable facial symmetry.
 Conversely, patients may also choose facial fat injections as an alternative to synthetic cheek implants.

 How is Cheek Implant Surgery Performed?

 Before the cheek implant procedure, your surgeon will help you choose a customizable implant that best suits your situation and desired look.
 Using a local anesthetic, tiny incisions (of only about 1-tenth of an inch) are made near the cheeks, under the eye, or most commonly, above the gum line.
 From there, the implant is inserted into either the malar or sub-malar region depending on the goal of surgery.
 The incisions are closed up with sutures following the procedure’s completion.
 The full surgery may take anywhere from 1 to 2 hours.
 All implants require a confidential consultation with Dr. Steinbrech before surgery.
 Each implant is created by Dr. Steinbrech’s team using medical-grade material that mimics the look and feel of natural bone.